 Out of Willemstad on the main highway Weg Naar Westpunt, we turned onto Weg Naar St Willibrordus.
 About two miles down the road, just pull over to see flocks of flamingos, best viewing time is early to mid morning, this is a free attraction.

 We stopped in to the Landhuis Jan Kok, one of the many slave plantation houses on the island.
 It now showcases the work of late local artist Nena Sanchez.
-There’s also a gallery in Willemstad.
-For more information on this artist’s work check out the website. https://www.nenasanchez.com
+There’s also a gallery in the Willemstad art district.

 Heading back on Weg Naar Westpunt we made a quick stop in Barber at the Hofi Pastor nature area to check out the very impressive 800 yr old Kapoc tree with it’s massive roots and gnarly limbs.
 There are a few short hiking trails here.
 The $3.00 entrance fee is more of a donation than anything else, few amenities here but it’s all about the tree.